Ajay Nishad

-Ajay Nishad is an Indian politician and the current member of parliament from Muzaffarpur.
+Ajay Nishad is an Indian politician and the ex member of parliament from Muzaffarpur.
 He won the 2014 and the 2019 general election being a Bharatiya Janata Party candidate.
 He is the son of former Minister Jai Narain Prasad Nishad.
 Nishad had earlier contested and lost two assembly elections as a Rashtriya Janata Dal candidate from Kurhani and Sahebganj constituencies respectively.